-Now you know how to make the perfect pancakes, here are our favourite pancake recipes to try.
-Our simple pancake recipes are all easy to make, from crepe-style pancakes to stacks of American pancakes, savoury pancakes to indulgent chocolate pancakes, and even healthy pancake recipes.
+Now you know how to make the perfect pancakes, here are our favourite recipes to try.
+Our simple pancake recipes are all easy to make, from crepes to stacks of American pancakes, savoury pancakes to indulgent chocolate versions, and even healthy pancake recipes.

 These fluffy ricotta pancakes with whipped honey butter are perfect for Shrove Tuesday.
 If you haven’t tried whipping butter try this.
 It makes it light and airy and allows you to incorporate subtle sweet or savoury flavours.